 Kailash is responsible for managing the administrative and operational work at Outline India.
 He supports the research and business development team.

 Kailash has a graduate degree in B.Com from Delhi University (SOL).

 Aditi works on Outline India’s product ‘Track Your Metrics’.
-She is responsible for writing proposals and grants, developing content and strategy for product outreach, carrying out market scoping exercises, conducting relevant case studies with NGOs.
+She is responsible for writing proposals, grants, developing content and strategy for product outreach, carrying out market scoping exercises, conducting relevant case studies with NGOs.
 She also undertakes marketing for the platform and application.

-Previously she has worked at the Institute of Social Studies Trust where she was responsible for organizing policy forums on topical issues from a gender and economic lens.
+Previously, she had worked at the Institute of Social Studies Trust where she was responsible for organizing policy forums on topical issues from a gender and economic lens.
 She conducted desk based research on the topics and prepared policy briefs post the discussion forums.

-Aditi has a Master in Philosophy degree in Geography from University of Delhi.
+Aditi has an MPhil in Geography from University of Delhi.

 A well brewed cup of Darjeeling tea on waking up in the morning

 All things culinary